BikS2013/docindexer-work/cli-instructions/cli_interface_instructions.md

 I don't want you to implement any other functionality yet apart of collecting the command line arguments, validating them against the schema definition, populating the configuration class, creating and/or reading the configuration files, and displaying the appropriate help.

+You must take into account that cli_interface_instructions.md is outdated, so you must fix it according to the new cli_schema.json file.

+The code you will write must be structured, follow the SOLID principles and be according the known coding best practices.